 Defendant Julie Wise is the Auditor/Director of Elections in King County.
 Defendant Susan Slonecker is a Supervising Attorney at the King County Prosecuting Attorney's Office.
 Defendant Stephanie Cirkovich is the Chief of Staff at the King County Council.
 Ms. Wise, Ms. Slonecker, and Ms. Cirkovich are sued in their official capacities as members of the King County Canvassing Board ("Canvassing Board").
 The Canvassing Board canvasses returns for all elections.
 RCW 29A.60.010.
 Only the Canvassing Board may reject a ballot for non-matching signatures.
 See RCW 29A.60.050.
-The Canvassing Board wrongly rejected Ms. Escalante Martinez's, Ms. Cantrell's, and Ms. Britt's ballots, along with thousands of other King County voters.
+The Canvassing Board wrongly rejected Ms. Escalante Martinez's, Ms. Cantrell's, Ms. Britt's, Dr. Berson's, and Ms. Matsumoto's ballots, along with thousands of other King County voters.
 Ms. Wise, Ms. Slonecker, and Ms. Cirkovich, personally and through the conduct of their employees, officers, agents, and servants, acted under the color of State law at all times relevant to this action.